juanjux/wodri/design/api.markdown

 # OBJECTS

 ## MessageSummary
-XXX update
 Used to produce a list of messages from a conversation without fully loading the mails (all the messages shown as a header when you load a conversation, that is all except the last one or the one you click to expand) .
 The relevant parts when clicked (full body, mimetypes, To, Cc, Bcc, link to attachments) can be loaded without reloading what we already have.

+- dbId
+- numMessages
+- lastDate
-- Subject
+- subject
-- From
+- shortAuthors
-- Date
+- attachFileNames
-- Attachment filenames
+- tags
-- First words of the text
-- Author avatar icon URL

 ## Message
 Same fields as the MessageSummary plus:

+- messageId
+- from
+- to
+- cc
+- bcc
+- bodyHtml
+- bodyPlain
-- BodyHtml
+- attachments
-- BodyPlain
+- deleted
-- Attachment URLs
+- draft

 ## ConversationSummary
 These are the entries shown on a tag list.

+- dbId
+- numMessages
-- NumMessages
+- shortAuthors
-- Authors
+- attachFileNames
-- Attachment filenames
+- subject
-- Subject
+- tags
-- Tags
+- lastDate
-- Date of the last message

 ## Conversation
 These are show when the user click on a conversation summary on the tag list.

+- dbId
-- Messages: list of MessageSummary and/or Message objects ordered by date.
+- summaries: list of MessageSummary objects ordered by date.
+- subject
+- tags

+## Attachment
+- Url (direct)
+- dbId
+- ctype
+- filename
-- Subject
+- contentId
-- Tags
+- size

 The messages list will contain messages and/or messagessummaries (identified by its "MessageType" field in the JSON data).
 Usually, the last message of the